eclipse-zenoh/zenoh-plugin-mqtt/README.md

        - a port number (`"0.0.0.0"` will be used as IP to bind, meaning any interface of the host)
        - a string with format `<local_ip>:<port_number>` (to bind the MQTT server to a specific interface).
    - **`-s, --scope <String>`** : A string added as prefix to all routed MQTT topics when mapped to a zenoh key expression.
 This should be used to avoid conflicts when several distinct MQTT systems using the same topics names are routed via Zenoh.
    - **`-a, --allow <String>`** :  A regular expression matching the MQTT topic name that must be routed via zenoh.
-By default topics are allowed.
+By default all topics are allowed.
 If both `--allow` and `--deny` are set a topic will be allowed if it matches only the 'allow' expression.
    - **`--deny <String>`** :  A regular expression matching the MQTT topic name that must not be routed via zenoh.
 By default no topics are denied.
 If both `--allow` and `--deny` are set a topic will be allowed if it matches only the 'allow' expression.
    - **`-w, --generalise-pub <String>`** :  A list of key expressions to use for generalising the declaration of the zenoh publications, and thus minimizing the discovery traffic (usable multiple times).